 Our geographic boundaries are from Dearborn Street on the north to the city limits on the south, and from the I-5 freeway to Lake Washington.

-Rainier Valley Historical Society acknowledes the land our misson statmenet refers to as Rainier valley is the original home of the Duwamish and Coast Salish peoples.
+Rainier Valley Historical Society acknowledges the land our mission statement refers to as Rainier Valley is the original home of the Duwamish and Coast Salish peoples.
 We recognize the reverberations of colonialism past and present and the painful history of forced removal of these groups.
-Through this acknowledgement we hope to honor and respect the Indigenous peoples who were, and still are connected to and are stewards of this land.
+Through this acknowledgment, we hope to honor and respect the Indigenous peoples who were, and still are connected to and are stewards of this land.

 Diversity, Equity, and Inclusion Statement: